Skip to main content

 WHAT WE DO

-• We foster good relationships and unity among and between Ndokwa people in the United States of America and the general public.
+We foster good relationships and unity among Ukwuani/Ndosumili people in the United States and the general public.

-• We strive to improve our lives, welfare, status as well as for those with whom we coexist.
+We strive to improve our lives, welfare, and status as well as those with whom we coexist.

-• We seek to improve the quality of Ndokwa human capital through education and human resource development activities.
+We enhance Ndokwa human capital through education and human resource development initiatives.

-• We promote equity and access for all Ndokwa people in social, political, economic, and cultural activities by providing enabling infrastructures in impoverished parts of Ndokwaland.
+We promote equity and access in social, political, economic, and cultural activities.

-• We encourage the visibility and participation of the Ndokwa people in all facets of public life.
+We encourage visibility and participation of Ukwuani/Ndosumili people in public life.

 WHAT MOTIVATES US

-We love Ndokwa land, Nigeria, and our adopted country, the U.S.A.
-Our desire to fulfill the tenets of responsible citizenship is what motivates us to do what we do.
-We are determined to contribute to the establishment and the maintenance of the excellent reputation of all Ndokwa sons and daughters, wherever we are in the United States of America.
+We love Ndokwa land, Nigeria, and our adopted country, the United States of America.
+Our desire to fulfill responsible citizenship motivates us.
+We are determined to maintain and promote the excellent reputation of Ndokwa sons and daughters wherever we are in the United States.

 WHAT WE HAVE DONE